matthew-rister/mesh-simplification/README.md

-# VkRender
+# Mesh Simplification

-A cross-platform Vulkan renderer written in C++23.
+A work in progress implementation of Surface Simplification using Quadric Error Metrics in Vulkan and C++.

 ## Prerequisites